Jose01000111/102.4-Use-Debian-Package-Management/README.md

 🔹 Purging a package (remove including config files)

-2️⃣ Find Packages Containing Specific Files or Libraries 🔹 Checking which installed package owns a file
+## 2️⃣📡 Find Packages Containing Specific Files or Libraries
+🔹 Checking which installed package owns a file

 🔹 Installing and updating apt-file for repo-wide searches

 🔹 Searching for the package that provides a specific file

-3️⃣ Obtain Package Info: Version, Content, Dependencies, and Status 🔹 Listing all installed packages
+## 3️⃣ Obtain Package🗂️ Info: Version, Content, Dependencies, and Status
+🔹 Listing all installed packages

 🔹 Showing full package information